amitmse/in_Python_/Neural Network/README.md

 		- MLP requires tuning a number of hyperparameters such as the number of hidden neurons, layers, and iterations.
 		- MLP is sensitive to feature scaling.
+		- ReLU overcomes the vanishing gradient problem in the multi layer neural network.

 	number of neurons in hidden layer (hidden_layer_sizes):
 		- no of hidden layer is length of tuple. for below example hidden layers are  1,3,2: